tompashinsky/tompashinsky/README.md

 ## Hi there 👋
+I'm Tom, a 3rd year student in Digital Sciences for High-Tech (Faculty of Engineering) and Management at Tel Aviv University.
+During my studies I've acquired abilities in programming (Python, C), data analysis, data structures and algorithms.
+Moreover, I've learned a lot about retrieving information and research thanks to my long-term hobby in genealogy.
+Looking for my first Junior job!

 <!--
 **tompashinsky/tompashinsky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.